 The main principles required are that the ASPSP and the TPP can be assured of the Identity of each Communicating party and Secure their communications against other parties interception, in order to protect payment services data and to ensure that only the correct PSD2 Entities may access PSU funds and data.

 NOTE: we are referencing the latest EBA RTS for SCA/CSC, however this may be edited by EC, before final publication.
 We have raised an Issue with the ECB on the scope change across 3 versions, and have drafted our key questions and use cases to encompass all the situations that have been proposed by EBA so far.

+This document is updated to reflect ETSI expert responses to the questions raised.

+The resulting resultion of the issues raised will be used as the basis for the definition by ETSI of a certificate profile for PSD2 qualified certificates.

 Glossary of Terms